|Church Name||Apostolic United Brethren. Other names include “Allred Group,” “AUB,” “The Work,” “The Group,” and “The Priesthood”|

 |Temple||A temple in Mexico and an endowment house in Utah|

 Rulon C. Allred (1909-1977) was a chiropractor in Salt Lake City who founded the Apostolic United Brethren in 1954.
-He grew up in polygamous families and claimed he had a vision in his 20’s telling him to take additional wives.
-His first wife, Katherine Handy, ended up leaving him because he wanted to marry other women.
+He grew up in polygamous families and claimed he had a vision when he was in his 20’s instructing him to take additional wives.
+His first wife, Katherine Handy, ended up leaving him because he expressed a desire to marry other women.

 Allred belonged to the Short Creek, AZ community in the early 1950s when he and other polygamous men were arrested in the Short Creek raid in 1953.
 He got into contact with the LeBaron polygamous group and moved to Mexico where he was promised wealth.
 When that didn’t happen, Allred ended up beginning his own group in 1954.
 By 1959, his group had more than 1,000 members.
-The group sold a church house to Fashion Place Mall in Murray, UT and bought land in Bluffdale, UT where members built a “building that was used as a residence, school, and church called the ‘Brown House.’”
+The group sold a house to Fashion Place Mall in Murray, UT and used the money to buy land in Bluffdale, UT where members built a “building that was used as a residence, school, and church called the ‘Brown House.’”

 Allred was known for publicly declaring his polygamous ways and discussing this with print and TV journalists.
 He had at least seven wives and 48 children.
 Toward the end of his life, he was sealed to additional widows and others who wanted to be spiritually sealed to him, with a total of as many as sixteen wives.

-He was not on good terms with the FLDS group (Rulon/Warren Jeffs) or the LeBarons.
+He was not on good terms with the Fundamentalist Church of Jesus Christ of Latter Day Saints (FLDS) leader Rulon Jeffs and, later, Warren Jeffs as well as the LeBarons.
 In the late 1960s he began to get death threats from the LeBarons.
 On May 10, 1977, two disguised women visiting his chiropractic office shot Allred to death.
-One of the killers was the plural wife of Ervil LeBaron’s, the top LeBaron leader.
+One of the killers was the plural wife of Ervil LeBaron, the top LeBaron leader.